ebjohnston/BoardGameChat/README.md

 a platform that uses AI to help people learn and discover new board games.

 ## Background
-This project was created by Brendan, the Head of Open Owl Studios.
-We've created the games Stars of Akarios, Mythwind, and Stonesaga.
-I've loved seeing the growth of AI and have wondered how to integrate it with board games.
-After some experimentation with ChatPDF.com, I decided to create a small web app called boardgamechat.com that used chatGPT 3.5 to interact with a set of rulebook PDFs.
-After using it for a bit, I realized that the best (and most fun) way forward for BoardGameChat would be to open-source it.
-This is the ethos of the online board game community, we love to be involved and contribute to each other's projects, and this is a great platform to do just that.
+This project was created by [Brendan](https://github.com/iHappee), the Head of [Open Owl Studios](https://oommgames.com).
+Open Owl are the creators of [Stars of Akarios](https://oommgames.com/products/stars-of-akarios), [Mythwind](https://gamefound.com/projects/oomm-games/mythwindgame), and [Stonesaga](https://oommgames.com/pages/stonesaga) among others.

+The team at BGC was created due to a shared desire to integrate the recent growth of AI into the board game community.
+This project began with Brendan experimenting with ChatPDF.com, which led to the creation of a small web app called boardgamechat.com that used chatGPT 3.5 to interact with a set of rulebook PDFs.
+After using it for a bit, Brendan realized that the best (and most fun) way forward for BoardGameChat would be to open-source it.
+This is the ethos of the online board game community - we love to be involved and contribute to each other's projects, and this is a great platform to do just that.

 ## Discord
 Join our [Discord server](https://discord.gg/jrY9XA62fJ) to chat with other board game enthusiasts and get updates on the project.
 This is the primary means of communication for our team.